MannyRoth/NBA_MVP-Predictor/README.md

 * How to create a predictive model
 * Scraping Data
-* Index an API and leverage on documentation
+* Index an API and leveraging on documentation
 * Jupyter Notebook

 My greatest lesson learned from this project is how to use data and find to articulate